Observer Design Pattern

 }

 Step 2: Now we define a concrete subject (WeatherStation) which implements the Subject interface.
+Here concrete subjects will include these attributes and methods:

-• We add an array list to store observers.
+• A list to store observers.

 • setWeatherData(float temperature, float humidity, float pressure): We get updated weather data using this method.
 So whenever we get fresh data, we call notifyObservers() inside this method.

 • notifyObservers(): This will notify all the observers (stored in the list) about the weather data change by calling the update() method of each observer.
-Here we pass the new state of temperature, humidity, and pressure to the update method.
+Here we can pass the new state of temperature, humidity, and pressure to the update method.

 Note: If required, we can also implement get methods to fetch the state variables.